-The idiom “to have a roof over your head” starts to make sense when your roof does not look or function as it should.
-When passersby or visitors look at a neglected roof, they are quick to assume that the overall house is poorly maintained.
+The idiom “to have a roof over your head” starts to make sense when your roof does not look or function the way it used to.
+When visitors look at a neglected roof, they are quick to assume that the overall house is poorly maintained.

-Can a Roof be Repaired Instead of Replaced?
+Can My Roof be Repaired Instead of Replaced?

-Yes, a roof can easily be repaired if you have regularly scheduled inspections to ensure that it is in the best possible condition.
-However, if you have been ignoring problems, such as leaks, molds, cracks, or damage, for a long time, you may need to consider replacing the entire roof of your home.
+If you have been ignoring problems such as leaks, cracks, or other damage for an extended period of time, you may need to consider replacing the entire roof of your home.

 Here are some of the questions you could ask yourself before making an informed decision: